 Handwashing promotion requires investment (financial and human resources), persistence, and adaption to get programming right.

 Programme adaptation - Programmes are often not perfect the first time.
 It is important to set up mechanisms to learn about what is working and what could be improved.
-One simple way to do this is to set aside time at the end of each day where the whole hygiene promotion team can share their feedback and ideas.
+One simple way to do this is to set aside time at the end of each day where the whole hygiene promotion team, together with the engineering team, can share their feedback and ideas.
 This way any learning does not stay with the individual but leads to systematic changes in programme design.

 Create social norms around handwashing